Needlify/Needlify/.github/pull_request_template.md

 ## Checklist

-Check that each item in the following list is respected before performing a merge
+Check that each item in the following list is respected before performing a merge.

 - [ ] The description of the change is correctly filled in
 - [ ] The merge request is created from the right branch and targets the right branch